EmmanuelOrunta/RETAIL-CUSTOMER-SEGMENTATION-USING-MACHINE-LEARNING/README.md

 - **Recency (R)** → How recently a customer made a purchase
 - **Frequency (F)** → How often they purchase
 - **Monetary (M)** → How much money they spend

+👉 This helps convert raw transaction data into meaningful customer profiles.